cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V11.md

 4. **JSON schema with `as const` assertion**

-Given how JSON schema works, sometimes it's better to set them `as const`:
+Given how JSON schema works, sometimes it is better to set them `as const`:

 ```ts
 this.storage.get('name', { type: 'string' } as const);
 ```

 But before v11, it was not possible when using some JSON schema properties (`enum`, `items`, `required`).
 This is now fixed.

 ## More documentation